jafudi/flexpair/README.md

 # Use cases

+## gPodder + VLC + Mumble use cases
 - Karaoke in times of Corona
 - Listening to and discussing podcasts together

+## Web browser use cases
 - Collaborative planning of e.g. travel over distance
+- Doing e-learning together

+## Docker + GitLab Runner use cases
+- Software demos and user testing

+## Other use cases
 - Presenting and discussing slides
-- Software demos and user testing
-- Doing e-learning together
 - Virtual conference table with positional audio
 - Project management files and conferencing in one place
 - Secretary work, virtual personal assistant